-Every applicant from the age of 14 to the age of 79 that applies for a USA visa from Australia have to appear in person at the US consulate or embassy for the US visa interview.
-There is one US embassy in Canberra, and three Consulates in Melbourne, Perth and Sydney.
+Every applicant from the age of 14 to the age of 79 that applies for a USA visa from Australia must schedule a US visa appointment with the US consulate, embassy or American visa application center for an interview.
 Applicants under 14 and over 80 are eligible to apply by a courier since they do not have to attend an interview.

 On the day of your appointment, show up on time, since if you are late they will probably cancel your appointment.
 Have all your documents with you, and nicely organized so you will not have a mess in your hands when you meet the consular officer.

 Before you attend the interview, which in general is a meeting with a consular officer (interviewer), the embassy/consulate staff will collect, data enter and examine your application documents.
 You will have to give your biometrics, meaning they will scan fingerprints, and then you will have a few-minutes-short interview with a consular officer.